-Here are the nine low-cost strategies I consistently see work for established gyms — when they’re implemented properly.
+Here are the 9 low cost marketing strategies I consistently see work for established gyms

 1. Fix Your Website Before You Chase Attention